boto/boto3/docs/source/guide/s3-example-download-file.rst

         s3.download_fileobj('BUCKET_NAME', 'OBJECT_NAME', f)

-Like their upload cousins, the download methods are provided by the S3 ``Client``, ``Bucket``, and ``Object`` classes, and each class provides identical functionality.
+Like their upload cousins, the download methods are provided by the S3 :py:class:`Client`, :py:class:`Bucket`, and :py:class:`Object` classes, and each class provides identical functionality.
 Use whichever class is convenient.

 Also like the upload methods, the download methods support the optional ``ExtraArgs`` and ``Callback`` parameters.